Financial Aid Process

 6. If you are accepting a Federal Direct Loan and you are borrowing loans for the first time at CNU, you must complete Entrance Counseling and a Master Promissory Note (MPN) at www.studentloans.gov in order to receive funding.

-7. Parents applying for a Federal Direct Plus loan must complete a credit application which can be obtained in the financial aid office or on the forms link of this site.
+7. Parents applying for a Federal Direct Plus loan must complete a credit application at www.studentloans.gov after finishing the credit application you must also complete the Master Promissory Note on the same website.

 What to Expect Next: